timmy-dev/timmy-dev/README.md

 - 👀 I’m interested in creating projects
 - 💞️ Hit me up if you want to.
 We can work on projects together.
 - 📫 You can reach me on discord by joing this server https://discord.gg/BwDzySedrU .
 I am the owner of the server.
+- I am a ethical hacker and programer.

 -------------------------- Donate ---------------------------------